 Transitioning to a Holistic Approach to Service Management Across Campus

 “There are tools that don’t do half of what TeamDynamix does and are far more expensive.”

 – Hector Molina, Director, Central Project Office

-A discussion with East Carolina University on its transition to a holistic approach to service management across the campus Hector Molina, Director, Central Project Office, ITCS.
+A discussion with Hector Molina, Director, Central Project Office, ITCS on East Carolina University’s transition to a holistic approach to service management across the campus.

 Info-Tech: What were you using for service management?
 What about project portfolio tracking?
 What technology were you using at your institution?